 The best way to explain this is to look at DEXs, or decentralized exchanges.
 These are a very common type of dApp, meaning they make up a sizeable chunk of the industry.
 When using a DEX, you will often state that you want to trade a certain amount of cryptocurrency with another.
 Behind the scenes, this info gets passed to a smart contract, which then executes that trade once it finds a recipient who is also open to trade at that range.

 This is what happens on Binance DEX, among a range of others DEXs.
 These create situations where people can trade with one another autonomously and independently, with smart contracts doing all the heavy lifting and handling technical aspects.
-Smart contracts can even be used to facilitate the creation of decentralized file storage, marketplaces for other types of digital assets such as NFTs and blockchain domains (such as those provided by Unstoppable Domains), and even games.
+Smart contracts can even be used to facilitate the creation of decentralized file storage, marketplaces for other types of digital assets such as NFTs and blockchain domains (such as those provided by Unstoppable Domains (UD) - a blockchain-based domain name service launched in 2018), and even games.

 Essentially, they are deeply multi-faceted, and so long as you pick a robust blockchain ecosystem, then they have boundless possibilities.
 What is even better is that, as the blockchain industry gets more mature, the capabilities of smart contracts is increasing, meaning that the smart contracts of the future will allow for even more powerful dApps to exist.